Raw, atypical, and brutally honest – as never experienced before. Are you ready to see Greece in its darker shades of blue?

 In the morning, we will depart for the seaside town of Eleusina to visit its crumbling industrial zone and ship graveyard.
 We will talk about Greece’s machine age ambition in the 19th and early 20th century, and its eventual decline towards post-industrial decay.
 We will discuss the character of the social and political problems that emerged along the way in a gritty suburban backdrop.

-After lunch at a 50s style roadside diner reminiscent of an American road movie, we will continue toward the magnificent Isthmus of Corinth, a feat of engineering that predates the Panama Canal.
+After lunch at a 50s style roadside diner, we will be at the magnificent Isthmus of Corinth, a feat of engineering that predates the Panama Canal.
 We will discover the connections between forgotten ancient trackways, fading rock carvings, and an abandoned Roman villa.
 Afterwards, we will fast forward back to the 20th century visit the forts, bunkers, and tunnels around Isthmus, recounting heroic, personal stories from the Fall of Greece during WW2.

 This day is ideal for photographers.
 There will be sensational locations at one of the most stunning – and least privileged – areas of Greece, and we’ll make sense of its secret stories as we explore the what ifs of a nascent Greek state juxtaposed with modern reality.

-In the afternoon, we will retire to the city of Patra, dine at a small alternative eatery, immersing in the inner city vibes of this lively university town, and even joining the occasional live music event !
+In the afternoon, we will retire to the city of Patra, dine at a small alternative eatery, immersing in the inner city vibes of this lively university town.

 We will drive to the town of DIakopto, to catch a train ride ride on a historic 19th century rack railway.
 The steep tracks will take us through a gorge of unparalleled beauty towards Kalavryta, where we will visit the site and memorial of the most notorious crime against humanity performed in occupied Greece during World War 2.
-We will then double back for a memorable lunch in one of the minuscule villages inside the gorge, where we’ll sample local delicacies such as Mountain Goat Stew, or Stuffed Gourgette Flowers among others.
-We will recharge our batteries with a spot of trekking in the fresh mountain air.
+We will then sit for a proper countryside style lunch, where we’ll sample local delicacies such as Mountain Goat Stew or Stuffed Gourgette Flowers, among other.

 The evening will be free to explore the gritty, lively city of Patras independently, or just relax.

-We will then visit the strange Fairytale Castle and its associated follies.
+Then we will continue toward the rural town of Kyparissia, and visit a strange Fairytale Castle, and its associated follies nearby.
 These are the region’s most fantastical and divisive landmarks, and we will hear the story of its eccentric benefactor and find out about the importance of myth and folly in culture.
-Afterwards we will be at a seaside tavern for lunch, where a variety of home cooked tapas and bites will be laid on the table for us.

-In the evening, we will head back to Kyparissia to discover the explore the town’s abandoned train station, and then head to its hilltop castle for a finger licking dinner of delicious gournopoula, the region’s renowned whole roasted suckling pig.
-Those who wish to, can enjoy some free time at the upper town’s bars and cafes later, or continue the evening with drinks back to our farm stay.
+In the evening, we will head back to Kyparissia to discover the explore the town’s abandoned train station.
+Those who wish to, can enjoy some free time at the upper town’s bars and cafes later.

 In the morning, we will head towards Proti, the uninhabited mythical island of Proteus.
 We will anchor at a secluded cove for a swim and a pic-nic, and dive to a mysterious WW2 shipwreck resting in the seabed just under the surface of the island’s crystal waters.